sayerhs/nrel-eagle/nrel-eagle.md

 ### sinfo - List free/allocated nodes

 Use [sinfo](https://slurm.schedmd.com/sinfo.html) to list nodes and partition information.
+Alternately, use `shownodes` provided by NREL HPC admins.

 You can pass a formatting string to summarize the information.

 ```bash
 eagle$ sinfo -o '%24P %.5a  %.12l  %.16F'